 First, the resources being linked may be more or less similar to each other.
 A classic distinction is between economies of scale and economies of scope.
 The first indicates that producing more of the same product leads to lower average cost.
 The second exists when producing different products together leads to lower average cost than if those products had been produced separately.
 This similar-dissimilar distinction is also useful when thinking about synergies.
 Linking similar resources produces qualitatively different effects than linking dissimilar resources.
 Broadly speaking, the former produces the advantages of scale, whereas the latter produces the advantages of scope.

 The similarity of resources underlying different value chain activities is a matter of degree.
 Typically, for two businesses the resources underlying the same value chain activities are more similar than those underlying different value chain activities.
 For example, a pharmaceutical company’s R&D resources could be more similar to those of a competitor than to its own manufacturing resources.
 However, even the same generic value chain activity does not imply the same resources.
-For example, the pharmaceutical may have strong R&D resources in cell biology and a photo camera producer, strong R&D resources in electronic imaging.
+The pharmaceutical company may have strong R&D resources in cell biology and a photo camera producer, strong R&D resources in electronic imaging.
 Thus, similarity in resources is a matter of degree.
-For clarity, it is useful to remember that resources underlying different value chain activities are likely to be more different from each other than resources underlying the same value chain activity.
+For clarity, it is useful to remember that resources underlying different value chain activities are likely to be more unlike each other than resources underlying the same value chain activity.

 Second, there can be variation in the extent to which the resources underlying value chains activities being linked must be modified.
 In certain cases, almost no modification is required.
 When a bank buys an insurance company in order to sell insurance policies through its retail branch network, neither the activities needed to create insurance policies, nor the activities needed to sell financial products through the branch network change much.
 In other cases, resources must be modified significantly before value can be created.
 When a bank buys another bank in order to integrate and reduce the branch network, then the retail activities of (at least) one certainly need to be changed significantly.
 The extent of modification required is useful to understand the frictions that will eat into the value created by the synergies.